Trnavsky/MyNewRepository/README.md

 So, you can see `#include <Controllino.h>` at the top of your sketch.

 ### Aliases for the pins
-Of course you can use Arduino native aliases for the pin numbers like A0, or 2, but CONTROLLINO library provides you it's own set of aliases.
+Of course, you can use Arduino native aliases for the pin numbers like A0, or 2, but CONTROLLINO library provides you its own set of aliases.
 It is always combination of CONTROLLINO_ and the text description of the screw terminal you can see on the device.

 For example, for MINI we have defined following aliases: